jchambers/id-obfuscator/README.md

 | 8  | TTKZCWMJ |
 | 9  | RZMYYZRX |

-In the above example, there are three major pieces of the puzzle: obfuscators, codecs, and a pipeline.
+In the above example, there are three major pieces of the puzzle: transformers, codecs, and a pipeline.
 We'll discuss each in turn.

 ### The pipeline

 The main point of interaction with ID Obfuscator is the `ObfuscationPipeline`.
-The pipeline combines a number of obfuscators and exactly one codec into a coherent tool for obfuscating and deobfuscating numbers.
-The type, number, and configuration of the obfuscators and the type and configuration codec all control the behavior of the pipeline.
-As an example, let's change the order of the obfuscators in the demo above to `offset, rotate, xor, inverse` (i.e. we swap the positions of `offset` and `rotate`).
+The pipeline combines a number of transformers and exactly one codec into a coherent tool for obfuscating and deobfuscating numbers.
+The type, number, and configuration of the transformers and the type and configuration codec all control the behavior of the pipeline.
+As an example, let's change the order of the transformers in the demo above to `offset, rotate, xor, inverse` (i.e. we swap the positions of `offset` and `rotate`).
 Now the output looks like this:

 | id | obfuscated id |
 |----|---------------|